 Our course is designed for dentists practicing in Ontario.
 We teach only techniques which follow the RCDSO guidelines.
 We will teach you the cosmetic implications of injecting Botox for pain and dysfunction – we will not teach you how to inject for purely cosmetic reasons.
 You will learn how to inject fillers to plump lips which the RCDSO does allow.

 The on-line portion of the course is intended as background to Botox and fillers for clinicians who are new to these products – it is optional and free for workshop registrants.
 It covers the essential pharmacology, physiology and indications to help practitioners take full advantage of the clinical applications of these agents.
 On completion you can download a certificate for 3 hours of CE.
 Doing the on-line lessons will fully prepare you for the hands-on workshop.

 OFFICE ORAL SURGERY FOR THE GP

 This 2 day course has been created with the GP in mind.
-It focuses on the procedures that are most often referred to Oral Surgeons including; complicated extractions, impacted wisdom teeth, ridge preservation techniques and biopsies.
+It focuses on the procedures that are most often referred to Oral Surgeons including; complicated extractions, impacted wisdom teeth, ridge preservation techniques using platelet rich plasma and biopsies.
 The first day is primarily didactic, covering the fundamentals.
 The second day is a lab-based hands-on surgical skills workshop. (see below for details)